 Until the 1980s the Little Egret was a very scarce migrant to Britain, especially as an overshoot on spring passage.
 Since then, its status has utterly changed.
-Following a rapid build-up of wintering birds, the first breeding pair ever in UK was found in Dorset in 1996 (Lock & Cook 1998, Musgrove 2012).
-By 2001 the number of breeding pairs had passed 100 and it may already be close to 1,000.
+Following a rapid build-up of wintering birds, the first breeding pair ever in UK was found in Dorset in 1996 (Lock & Cook 1998, Musgrove 2002).
+By 2001 the number of breeding pairs had passed 100 and in 2015 it passed 1,000 pairs for the first time (Holling & RBBP 2017).
 Most of these birds remain over winter and are joined by additional birds from the Continent.
 The primary source of trend data is the nest counts collated by BTO Heronries Census.
-The total nest count reached a new peak in 2012 (Holling & RBBP 2014).
-It is notable that the BBS index has met a small setback: this may be the result of recent unusually cold winter weather, to which the species is susceptible (Holt 2012), or an indication that, after barely a decade, the increase might already be starting to level off.
-It is notable that winter numbers rose rapidly until 2008/09 then, like the BBS index, fell slightly before starting another rise (Frostet al. 2016).
+It is notable that the BBS index met a temporary small setback between 2007 and 2012.
+This was probably the result of unusually cold winter weather, to which the species is susceptible (Holt 2012).
+This trend is matched by the trend in winter numbers which also rose rapidly until 2008/09 then fell slightly before starting another rise (Frost et al. 2017).
 Limited data suggest numbers have been stable across Europe (PECBMS 2016a)